Support my independent tests. When you buy through my links, I may earn a commission. Learn more.

 Horizon V2 Deck

 But of course, anyone familiar with San Francisco or Seattle will know that hills are a feature of city life; thankfully, this is another area where the Horizon 10.4 V2 shines (for its price).
-There are no better scooters under $800 for tackling inclines.
-For context, the Horizon can scale gradual inclines with ease, but anything more challenging will see it slow.
+It can scale most neighborhood inclines with ease, but anything more challenging will see it slow.
 For a more powerful hill climber – and a scooter that has a superb suspension system – check out the Mantis V2.

 Josh Riding the Horizon V2

-Practicality can be just as important as performance, and yet again, the Horizon comes up trumps.
+Practicality can be just as important as performance, and here the Horizon comes up trumps.
 It collapses to an ultra-compact size that’s perfect for the office and home.
-The V2 also comes with a carry handle, which is a nice feature that you didn’t get on the original.
+It also comes with a carry handle, which is a nice feature that you didn’t get on the original.
 But one word of caution: at 42 lbs, it is no waif.
 You won’t want to lug it around for long stretches – even with the handle.
-Though, with so much fun to be had riding it, I don’t think that matters too much.

 Horizon V2 Being Carried